yewstack/yew/website/versioned_docs/version-0.18.0/concepts/function-components/pre-defined-hooks.md

 ---
-title: Pre-defined Hooks
+title: "Pre-defined Hooks"
-description: The pre-defined Hooks that Yew comes with
+description: "The pre-defined Hooks that Yew comes with "
-id: version-0.18.0-pre-defined-hooks
-original_id: pre-defined-hooks
 ---

 :::note Why do Hooks return `Rc`?